 Services for students needing accommodations

 Southern Union State Community College complies with the Rehabilitation Act of 1973 (Section 504) and the Americans with Disabilities Act (ADA) of 1990.
 Accessibility Services are available to those qualified students with disabilities who meet the technical and academic standards at Southern Union State Community College and who are entitled to reasonable accommodations.
-It is the student’s responsibility to request accommodations and to provide appropriate documentation to the ADA Coordinator in order to receive support through Accessibility Services.
+It is the student’s responsibility to request accommodations before needed and to provide appropriate documentation to the ADA Coordinator to receive support through Accessibility Services.

 - Complete and submit a Request for Accommodations form.
 Students must also provide appropriate documentation from a professional stating the type of disability and recommendations for academic adjustments.
 The documentation should be dated within three years of enrollment.
 Please review the documentation criteria as listed in the Criteria for Disability Documentation.